-There is a split of opinion among personal injury lawyers as to whether plaintiffs should propound interrogatories before or after taking depositions, particularly in a case where there is a significant dispute as to liability.
+There is a split of opinion among personal injury lawyers whether plaintiffs should propound interrogatories before or after taking depositions, particularly in a case where there is a significant dispute as to liability.

-So some lawyers are going to learn the case when they get the file and get their client ready, regardless of the stage of the case.
+So some lawyers are going to learn the case when they get the file and get their client-ready, regardless of the stage of the case.
 Others are going to not know the file at all and introduce themselves to the client and the case 10 minutes before the depositions.
 The theory behind waiting to serve interrogatories is that if you get the latter type of defense attorney, the defendant will take positions that don’t comport with the facts, logic or good strategy because they have not looked at the nuances of the case.
-Arguably, this logic would even hold up against a top notch lawyer because every lawyer, even well prepared lawyers, sees a case with a clearer lens on the courthouse steps than they do when preparing for a deposition.
+Arguably, this logic would even hold up against a top-notch lawyer because every lawyer, even well-prepared lawyers, sees a case with a clearer lens on the courthouse steps than they do when preparing for a deposition.

 By the way, the same logic holds true with less force when serving requests for admission when litigation commences.
-Every defense lawyers’ instinct – it was mine as a defense lawyer – is deny, deny, deny and then never go back and look at the answers again.
+Every defense lawyers’ instinct – it was mine as a defense lawyer – is deny, deny, deny, and then never go back and look at the answers again.
 If you have a leg fracture case where the client’s leg is pretty much replaced by a titanium rod, answers to requests for admission that deny the victim was even hurt in the accident certainly make clear to the jury that the defendant is not trying to be reasonable.
 But it is with less force because the statements of a party are far more compelling to a jury than what they admitted or denied in requests for admission.